deepakkarki/karki-theme/README.md

 # karki-theme
-A lite weight, responsive jekyll theme.
+A lite weight, responsive jekyll theme - meant for developer blogs.

 This uses a simple [grid system](http://www.responsivegridsystem.com/).
 No CSS or JS framework will be used so as to keep the website as fast as possible.